DominickSantaMaria/MyHostFrontEndApplication/README.md

 5. Added error handling on booking details for phone number, and option to opt in or out of automatic table swapping
 6. Updated table template size display from scale(1) --> scale(1.5)

+08 Nov 2021
+Added admin view home page and some basic information.
+Added buttons to navigation bar to switch between admin view and user view for placeholder purposes.

 Next Steps:
 1. Organize and develop created home screen (In Progress)
 2. Figure out how to make interactive pages for the table configurations / choose table in restaurant.